APPLS: Evaluating Evaluation Metrics for Plain Language Summarization: Constructing the Testbed

 \subsection{Diagnostic datasets}

 For our experiments, we use the CELLS \cite{guo2022cells} and PLABA \cite{attal2023dataset} datasets.
 CELLS \cite{guo2022cells} is a parallel corpus of scientific abstracts (\textit{source} texts) and their corresponding plain language summaries (\textit{target} texts), which are written by the abstract authors or by other domain experts.
 CELLS aggregates papers from 12 biomedical journals, representing a diverse set of topics and summaries, and serves as the primary dataset in our testbed.

 The PLABA \cite{attal2023dataset} dataset includes expert-modified biomedical abstracts, simplified to improve understanding of health-related content.
-The modification involves rule-based adjustments, such as lexical simplification, shifting from passive to active voice, and segmenting long sentences, leading to greater word overlap compared to the CELLS dataset.
-PLABA includes sentence-level alignment, which is useful for controlled perturbations, but is nonetheless not used as our primary dataset in \testbed due to the simplifications being relatively contrived.
-Moreover, PLABA's pronounced n-gram overlap between sources and summaries tend to skew results for evaluation metrics that prioritize n-gram overlap, potentially compromising the generalizability of the assessment.
-Therefore, PLABA serves as an auxiliary dataset to CELLS, helping to address its limitations, discussed in Sections \S\ref{sec:perturbations} and \S\ref{sec:humaneval}.
-We report simplification perturbation results for PLABA in the main paper and remaining perturbation results in App.~\ref{appsec:plaba_result}.
+PLABA includes sentence-level alignments, which are useful for controlled perturbations.
+However, we did not select PLABA as the primary dataset due to its reliance on relatively contrived simplifications, which lack generalizability to other PLS datasets; these modifications include rule-based adjustments such as lexical simplification, shifting from passive to active voice, and segmenting long sentences.
+This results in high $n$-gram overlap between sources and target summaries, which is unrealistic and does not reflect PLS in the real world.
+Therefore, PLABA serves as an auxiliary dataset to CELLS, helping to address its limitations discussed in Sections \S\ref{sec:perturbations} and \S\ref{sec:humaneval}.
+Full results using PLABA as the diagnostic dataset are in App.~\ref{appsec:plaba_result}.